University of Toronto Mississauga: Modern history

-Also during this time, plans were developed to replace the North Building, which had remained since the campus opened in 1967.
-The building began to be demolished, where it was replaced by Deerfield Hall: phase one of the reconstruction.
-The remaining North Building was fully removed by 2015, where some of its materials were repurposed to build phase two: dubbed the New North Building, a large, modern, six-storey structure in its place.
+Also during this time, plans were developed to replace the aging North Building, which had lasted since the campus opened in 1967 despite its original intention of being temporary.
+The building was demolished in two stages and partially replaced by Deerfield Hall as the first phase of reconstruction.
+The remaining North Building was fully removed by 2015, with some of its materials repurposed to build phase two, dubbed the New North Building: a large, modern, six-storey structure in its place.
 In 2017, the campus celebrated its 50th anniversary, a milestone that coincided with Canada's sesquicentennial.
 Phase two of the North Building reconstruction was finished in 2018 and officially named Maanjiwe nendamowinan (an Anishinaabemowin term meaning "gathering of minds") in 2019 following input from the campus community and the Mississaugas of the Credit First Nation.

-The UTM Eagles varsity program stopped competing in 2020 following the temporary suspension of OCAA athletics, and the program did not resume when the OCAA resumed competition.
+The Eagles varsity program stopped competing in 2020 during a temporary suspension of OCAA athletics due to the COVID-19 pandemic, and the program did not return once the OCAA resumed competition.
 The program formally ceased operations following the 2021–22 academic year.

-In 2022, the Amazon Prime Video spin-off series of The Boys titled Gen V filmed its first season, with production in the Greater Toronto Area.
-The series, which follows students of a university for superpowered individuals, used the U of T Mississauga campus as a primary filming location.
-Gen V returned to U of T to film its second season in 2024.
+In 2022, the Amazon Prime Video television series Gen V filmed its first season, with production mainly taking place at the University of Toronto Mississauga and the Greater Toronto Area.
+Gen V returned to the campus to film its second season in 2024.

-As of 2025, a new six-storey, 116,560 square foot residence hall is under construction, expected to add 400 beds with an opening date at the start of the 2026–2027 year.
-This project is part of the 2021 Campus Master Plan to transform the Mississauga Campus looking ahead to 2036.
-Also included in the plan are upgraded pedestrian and biking infrastructure, outdoor gathering spaces, and new academic and residence buildings.
+In September 2026, the University of Toronto's Lawrence Bloomberg Faculty of Nursing expanded its undergraduate nursing program with its first cohort at the Mississauga campus.
+The same year, the first new student residence on campus since Oscar Peterson Hall opened, comprising six-stories and 400 beds.